Markus Niemelä: 2008

 In the 2008 season, Niemelä won the Atlantic Championship with Brooks Associates team, after winning the last two rounds of the season.

 2009

 Niemelä returned to the series to defend his Atlantic Championship title, this time driving for Newman Wachs Racing.
 He struggled through the first five races failing to score a podium finish.
-He switched teams to Jensen MotorSport for the remainder of the season, but failed to find any more success and finished 6th in points.
+He switched teams to Jensen MotorSport for the remainder of the season, but failed to find any more success and finished sixth in points.

 2010

 Niemelä started racing Sprint Cars on dirt ovals.
-The best result of his depute season was 2nd in a VRA race at Ventura Raceway.
+The best result of his depute season was second in a VRA race at Ventura Raceway.

 2011

 Niemelä raced in selected races in different Sprint Car Championships (USAC West Coast, USAC CRA, VRA, USAC Midget) with an average A Main finish of 4.5 over the season.
 He also scored his first Sprint Car win.

 2014

-In November 2014, Niemela suffered a severe accident at Perris Auto Speedway in a sprint car, flipping end over end into the catch fence after an axle broke on his car.
+In November 2014, Niemelä suffered a severe accident at Perris Auto Speedway in a sprint car, flipping end over end into the catch fence after an axle broke on his car.
 While he initially was believed to have suffered only a concussion, he later revealed he had suffered severe brain injuries in the accident, resulting in the end of his career.